traveltowith

 Tip: Book at Ebisuya near the gate or reserve online in advance.

-When is the best time to visit Nakamise Shopping Street?
+When is the best time to visit Nakamise Shopping Street (Tokyo, Japan)?

 Weekday mornings see fewer crowds.
 In mid-May, Sanja Matsuri fills the street with lanterns.
 At New Year, gates display special scroll art before shops open.